top of page

 What happens next?

-question.
+Good question.
 If I am your celebrant, once we have finished your ceremony and the legal paperwork is signed, I’ll register your marriage through the Registry of Births, Deaths and Marriages (BDM).
 This is all done electronically by me - nothing for you to worry about and you’re 100% MARRIED - legally you are married after you say the legal vows in front of your witnesses and celebrant!

-The most important thing to remember is that your NOIM must be with your celebrant at least one month prior to your chosen ceremony date.
+The most important thing to remember is that your NOIM must be with your celebrant at least one calendar month prior to your chosen ceremony date.
 Everything else will be taken care of by your celebrant so you can focus on choosing your cake, photographer, venue, colour theme......happy planning.

 Comments